-People are often unaware of how greatly stress can affect health.
-Stress can trigger the physical “fight or flight” response from your body, affecting your blood pressure, circulation, breathing, muscles, and senses.
+People are often unaware of how stress can affect health.
+Stress triggers the physical “fight or flight” response from your body, which can directly impact your blood pressure, circulation, breathing, muscles, and senses.

 Stress can also affect the strength of the immune system, making us more susceptible to infections.
 Over time, stress can exacerbate the conditions that cause hypertension, stroke, heart disease, depression, alcoholism, gastrointestinal disorders, ulcers, irritable bowel syndrome, and diverticulitis.

 Other related disorders that are symptoms of stress include:

 - hay fever